2 Shocking Downsides to Only Making Minimum Credit Card Payments

-Many credit card users set their accounts to autopay their minimum payment and go on spending.
 Paying $25 or 1% to 2% of your balance every month sounds easy… because it is.
-That’s why 45% of millennials are only making their minimum payments.

 This set-it and forget-it attitude allows you to dodge late fees and keep your account in “good” standing… but that’s about it.

-Unless you’re in a serious financial crisis and you need to save cash for a couple of months, only paying your minimum payment is a poor financial strategy that could end with DEVASTATING financial consequences:
+Unless you’re in a serious financial crisis and you need to save cash for a couple of months, only paying your minimum payment is a poor financial strategy that could end with devastating financial consequences.

 Credit card interest charges are determined as a percentage of your outstanding balance.
 The larger your balance, the greater your interest charge.